a9org/gcp-network/README.md

 terraform destroy
 ```

-Confirm with `yes` to proceed with the deletion of all resources.
+Confirm with `yes` to proceed with deletion.

 ## License